sasa-b/react-bridge/readme.md

 If you are a __Laravel__ user you can start using it out of the box, it uses Laravel's folder structure by default.

-The "bundling" `react.js` file will be generated in `/resources/assets/js` and it will look for your React component files in the `/resources/assets/js/components` folder bu default.
+The "bundling" `react.js` file will be generated in `/resources/assets/js` and it will look for your React component files in the `/resources/assets/js/components` folder by default.

 This function will detect the environment of your app from the `.env` file, if it is in _production_ it will just return the `<div id='my-component' data-props='{"foo":"bar"}'>` file required by React.
 If it is in development it will write/append to the `react.js` file.